Bridging the Gap: Finance and Operations in Batch Manufacturing

 According to a recent National Association of Manufacturers study, manufacturing companies spend over 2,000 labor hours annually just complying with various regulations — time that could be better spent optimizing production and finances.

-I’m Louis Balla, CRO and partner at Nuage, with over 15 years of experience helping batch manufacturers transform their accounting and finance processes through integrated NetSuite and IFS Cloud ERP implementations.
+I’m Louis Balla, CRO and partner at Nuage, with over 15 years of experience helping batch manufacturers transform their accounting and finance processes through integrated NetSuite and ERP implementations.

 Batch Manufacturer Accounting and Finance terms made easy: